the Creative Commons Attribution 4.0 License.

 2.3 Evaluation criterion

-In order to evaluate the performance of the model with different settings of Kzmin, four statistical metrics, index of agreement (IOA) (Willmott1982), root-mean-square error (RMSE), correlation coefficient (R), and mean bias (MB) were implemented.
+In order to evaluate the performance of the model with different settings of Kzmin, four statistical metrics, index of agreement (IOA) (Willmott, 1982), root-mean-square error (RMSE), correlation coefficient (R), and mean bias (MB) were implemented.
 These parameters are calculated as follows:

-where N is the amount of data, O is the observed value, and P is the value predicted by the model.
-O and P denote the average values of these variables.
+where N is the amount of data, O is the observed value, and P is the value predicted by the model. and denote the average values of these variables.
 RMSE, R, and MB are common statistical parameters, and IOA is a metric evaluating the fitness between model predictions and observations.
 When IOA is equal to 1, it represents a perfect match, while IOA =0 denotes that no agreement is achieved.

 In Sect.
 3.1, the performance of the model in simulating the 2 m temperature and 10 m wind speed is evaluated and displayed.
 In Sect.
 3.2, we show the impact of changing Kzmin on the 2 m temperature and discover the reasons for the change in the 2 m temperature.
 In Sect.
 3.3, the effect of changing Kzmin under different underlying surface categories is shown.
 In Sect.
 3.4, we compare the performance of ACM2 adopting the function described in Eqs.
 (3)–(7) with the results using the constant Kzmin 0.01 m2 s−1.